Can you increase female libido quickly when you’re ‘not in the mood’?

 It won’t help, though, to just start popping vitamin pills when your libido is in your boots.
 Many of the vitamin supplements available are synthetic.
 So, they’re unlikely to be absorbed by your body – and even if they are, they’re often not utilised.

 First and foremost you’ll need to want to take responsibility for looking after yourself, and nurturing yourself with a healthy diet and exercise.
 Only when you take control of that aspect of your life will your energy and self-esteem, improve and with that, your libido.

 Safe and sufficient exposure to sunlight will improve your uptake of Vit D with huge health benefits.
 So, get yourself outside – start walking!

 The secret to desire in a long-term relationship

 Esther Perel researched desire in a long-term relationship.
 This video is so watchable – funny and very interesting!

-I know it seems like it’d be easier to pop some pills like pink Viagra (approved by the Food and Drug Administration, but with significant side effects and dubious effectiveness), eat some libido boosters and be done with it.
+I know it seems like it’d be easier to pop some pills like pink Viagra (approved by the Food and Drug Administration but with significant side effects and dubious effectiveness), eat some libido boosters and be done with it.
 But, really, how many oysters can you actually eat?!
-And looking at only some of the potential hindrances to women’s sexual desire in this article, you’ll understand now that there is no 'quick fix' that’ll boost your libido and improve your sex life.
+And looking at only some of the potential hindrances to women’s desire in this article, you’ll understand now that there is no quick fix that’ll boost your libido with immediate results.